Practical Ways to Transcend and Transform: john a. powell

-john’s decades of work delving deeply into the process of “Othering” shows practical ways we transcend and transform the all-too-human tendency to retreat into tribalized and racialized identities that diminish others as less than human.
+john a. powell’s decades of work delving deeply into the process of “Othering” shows practical ways we transcend and transform the all-too-human tendency to retreat into tribalized and racialized identities that diminish others as less than human.

 I strongly encourage you to view the five-minute video with john telling the story of “The Invention of Whiteness” from my forthcoming movie (“Changing of the Gods,” 2018).
 As john points out, whiteness as a concept did not always exist and had to be invented by elites as a tool to divide and conquer.